nionis/hidden-payment-channels/README.md

    2. she finds Bob's onion service (http://xyz.onion) (TODO: announce via smart contract)
    3. adds the RPC url into her wallet (http://localhost:8545/?p=http://xyz.onion)

+Result: Alice can use the hidden RPC service, she pays with micropayments using tickets

 In these extreme scenarios, both parties may want to be completely private, you can use HiddenPaymentChannels without TOR.

 ```mermaid